Top recovery tips for triathletes

 As soon as you’re finished have a protein shake, a recovery shake, or just an energy bar straight after your training session and then as soon as you can, get home or work, get a proper breakfast in.
 If you’re training in the morning or afternoon, same principle, small bite to eat straight after training, even it’s a steri-stumpie, I know a lot of people drink milkshakes after training, that helps, I still do that as well, then a proper, decent meal with carbs, protein, fruit, veggies, the whole lot in the afternoon.

 If you’re lucky and you have a wife or husband that can cook for you and you have a hard session, tell them: I’ll be done at 6:00, is it possible that we can have dinner ready at 6:15.
 I know that’s a stretch for a lot of people, but that would be an ideal world you can live in.

 BB: Rudolf, you make such an important point about the two and it seems simple, but if you can get those two things sorted, your sleep patterns and your nutrition, you’re well on the way to really helping your performance across the board.

 Sleep is the big one.
-People don’t really realise how big a role that plays and I always say, and I know I’ve spoken to Lindsey about this often as well, is throw a toddler or a baby into a mix that’s not sleeping too well and see how, not necessarily just your performance, but how you feel in training, what an impact that has to know how important sleep is.
+People don’t really realize how big a role that plays and I always say, and I know I’ve spoken to Lindsey about this often as well, is throw a toddler or a baby into a mix that’s not sleeping too well and see how, not necessarily just your performance, but how you feel in training, what an impact that has to know how important sleep is.